shank7485/Dockerized-DeepDream-with-Flask/README.md

 ### Instructions:
 * The docker image here is based from the compiled images provided by [Vision.AI](https://github.com/VISIONAI/clouddream) It contains pre complied dependancies to run deepdream.
 Get the image by doing [docker             pull](https://docs.docker.com/engine/reference/commandline/pull/) bash command.
-* Once the image is downloaded, clone this repository.
-Once that is done, 'cd' into clone folder.
+* Once the image is downloaded, clone this repository. 'cd' into the cloned folder.
 This is needed as scripts mount the current directory into the containers.
-The 3 containers as shown in the diagram can be started by, Starting deepdream-uploader:
+The 3 containers as shown in the diagram can be started by,

+  Starting deepdream-uploader:

   ```